Careaga family murders: Murders

 On January 27, 2017, Christale Careaga, Hunter Schaap and Johnathon Higgins were all shot and killed within their home before the residence was set ablaze.
 Exactly two days later, the charred corpse of Johnny Careaga was uncovered in his light-duty truck off a remote road at a forest plantation in Mason County where he had been gunned down and torched.

 On the night of the murders, Christale Careaga reportedly had some friends over at the residence.
 Meanwhile, Johnny Careaga received a phone call while at the house and went out to meet someone, telling the family that he would return home shortly.
 Johnny later returned to the premises, but did not enter the house.
 One of the guests at the Careaga residence went to the garage to check up on him, only to hear three men talking in loud voices.

 As the killings were taking place, police in Bremerton, Washington received a phone call from Hunter Schaap who informed 9-1-1 emergency dispatchers that he and his family had been shot and begging them to hurry over to the house.
 The phone line subsequently went dead and Hunter was smothered with a pillow before being fatally shot in his head.
 When responders later arrived at the Careaga home, they found the residential premises burning down in flames with the bodies of Christale, Hunter and Johnathon – all lifeless.

 A few days later on January 29, Johnny Careaga was discovered dead within his burnt-out Ford F150 pickup truck on an abandoned remote tree farm in Mason County, Belfair, Washington.
-A property caretaker of this said farm told investigators that Johnny had been on the land lot earlier that day, only without his truck.
+A property caretaker of the farm told investigators that Johnny had been on the land lot earlier that day, only without his truck.

 According to the Kitsap County Fire Marshal's Office, firelog (likely soaked with some type of fire accelerant) had been placed on the beds at opposite ends of the home after Christale, Hunter, and Johnathon had all died.
 Large rocks were then thrown through the house windows to fuel the flames.

 When investigators examined the crime scene, they uncovered over $50,000 in cash stowed within a strongbox along with a money bag in the master bedroom containing $7,000.